Nodraak/PTS-lunch-and-learn/talks/01-2021-11-03-ISS-Launch-Windows/src/3-launch-windows.md

 ![Source: \cite{stackexchange:exclusion-zones}](JAZ5p.jpg){width=50%}

-* There could be constraints (visit of the president, a 10 billions $ telescope traveling, ...)
+* There could be constraints (military exercise, visit of the president, a 10 billions $ telescope traveling, ...)

 ### Constraint 5: Abort Scenarios